 I love that we live in a time that is well documented and full of photos.
 I love that people everywhere are taking pictures of their lives – after all it is too easy not to with the incredible camera quality our cell phones have!

 Where I think we fall short nowadays is what we actually do with our photos.
 So often we leave these magical moments hidden on our phones or displayed on social media, which doesn’t allow the people who should see them (our kids) to enjoy them.
 Displaying photos in your home is a way of celebrating your family and the lives you live.
 It is a way of showing your kids that ordinary moments are full of beauty and magic.
-So my 2019 challenge to you is: update the photos on your walls and find new ways to get photos off your phone and into your home.
+So my 2024 challenge to you is: update the photos on your walls and find new ways to get photos off your phone and into your home.

 To inspire you, I’ve brought in reinforcements.
 I’ve asked some of my photographer friends to share how they display photos in their home.
-Below are 5 ideas with tips of how to get started for home photo displays.
+Below are 6 ideas with tips of how to get started for home photo displays.

 But before we get to that, I just have one piece of advice: choose two spaces in your home to display photos.
 One should be a more permanent photo space where photos are rarely changed out.
 Photos of grandparents, special memories, and extended family photos should live here.
 Think of this space of telling the bigger story of your family.
 For this space you’ll want to choose a timeless way to display these photos, i.e. – simple frames or canvases.
 Next, choose a space to display fun photos that are updated often – silly photos, soccer uniforms, family adventures, and candid photos.
 A high traffic area like your kitchen or family room is ideal for this type of display.
 Try to update this area a few times a year.
 It is not as hard as you think!
-And I promise you – your family will notice and love it!
+And I promise, your family will notice and love it!

-1. Photos mounted on substrate and displayed on simple shelves
+#1.
+Photos mounted on substrate and displayed on simple shelves

 Ideas and photos below provided by Kelley Dallas, based in Denver, CO